Dealing with programmers who seems to be relaxing

 Let’s see how it works from the other bank of the river.

 As you see, being a software engineer is a complicated thing.
-Every developer has unique skills, among others.
+Programmers have unique skills, among others.
 Some are proficient in a set of languages for the backend, and others are excellent in database engines; some are good with frontend or specific development tools.
-And when you are trying to unify how to measure software developer’s work, you cannot accomplish this.
+And when you are trying to unify how to measure a software developer’s work, you cannot accomplish this.

 It’s essential to learn that the work they do or problems they solve are unique each time.
 It’s a rare case when the developer needs to solve the same problem twice in several years.
 So, there is no quick way to create software.
 Of course, we can use libraries and frameworks to code faster, but when we need to implement the business rules on software – it is the most challenging task we need to do.
 And enterprise software is the most complicated type of software we might need to write.

 As a manager or a business owner, you cannot do anything with it.
 Instead, it would be best if you understand your team.
 And this understanding will lead you to create more appropriate ways of work and a better strategy.

 How to make sure that your developer is working effectively?

 The basis of effective work is good management.
 And if your team is Agile, you won’t be surprised by the trick we will share.

 You need to develop the algorithm for assigning new tasks.
 The task you set shouldn’t be longer than 4 hours (half of the workday) or no more than 16 hours (2 days).
 If the task lasts longer, you need to break it into several pieces, as many as needed.
 That will help you to make sure that no time is wasted.

 How would this help?
 If the developer doesn’t finish the assigned task for 4 hours for one day, you can find out if something is wrong.
 These can be time-wasting, or your developer is blocked by something else and doesn’t ask for help.
 As a manager, by the end of the day, you will review what is done and determine the issues that must be resolved the next day.